 Building the energy system of the future will require delivery of significant infrastructure over the next few years.
-In partnership with the UK and Scottish governments, we're committed to meeting our obligation of connecting new, renewable energy to where it's needed by 2030.
+In partnership with the UK and Scottish governments, we're committed to meeting our obligation of connecting

 Achieving Net Zero

 By 2030, both the UK and Scottish governments are targeting a big expansion in offshore wind generation of 50GW and 11GW respectively.
 The Scottish Government has also set ambitious targets for an additional 12GW of onshore wind by 2030.